MIND Language Documentation

 The compiler leverages MLIR for high-level tensor optimizations and LLVM for highly efficient machine code generation.

-Full-Stack AI
+Full-Stack AI (Roadmap)

 MIND is evolving into a complete platform for building, deploying, and scaling AI systems.
+The capabilities below describe where the platform is headed — they are roadmap items, not features of the open-source compiler today.

 Language Specification